What you need to know about Madison, WI

 One of the nation’s top college towns, Madison is a diverse city that offers residents outdoor recreation in every season and a collection of cultural attractions.
 The University of Wisconsin leads a strong and stable economy in Madison and sets the social scene.
 State Street, a main thoroughfare in downtown Madison links the college campus to Capitol Square and is lined with cafes, shops and restaurants.
 Employers are drawn to Madison’s high percentage of college educated workers as well as its business-friendly environment.

 Up by 4.50%

 Ready to move to Madison?
 There are a variety of housing options in the area.
 Click below to learn about the recent trends, average home values and even a few current real estate listings in Madison.

-The quality of a school district if often a top factor for parents considering where to live.
+The quality of a school district is often a top factor for parents considering where to live.
 Strong school systems attract new residents and help their cities prosper.
 See how Madison rates.

-Access to quality hospitals, doctors and healthcare providers are just part of what make a healthy community.
+Access to quality hospitals, doctors and health-care providers is just part of what makes a healthy community.
 Here’s how to get and stay healthy in Madison.